eye-division/rosa-prod-site/_projects/bbc-radio-4---designing-a-world-for-everyone.md

 highlight: true
 past: false
 description: >-
-  In May 2019 designer Pattie Moore returned to New York for a BBC Radio 4 documentary.
+  In May 2019 we took designer Pattie Moore back  to New York for a BBC Radio 4 documentary produced by Rosa Productions.

   The programme is presented by her long-time friend Professor Jeremy Myerson, the Helen Hamlyn Professor of Design at the Royal College of Art.

-  In the programme Pattie looks back 40 years to a daring experiment when she disguised herself as a woman in her 80s and travelled to cities across north America.
-Her aim was to experience and understand the impact of age first-hand.

   'Designing a World for Everyone' is broadcast on BBC Radio 4 on Monday 18th